When you’re looking to stay somewhere very special, the Architect’s Warehouse Apartment Fremantle is a truly sublime space.

 A unique space

-Enter through wrought iron gates on Mouat street into a courtyard that features a towering plane tree.
-Take the lift or the stairs to the first floor where you will come across the historic barn doors that mark the entry to your apartment.
+Enter through wrought iron gates on Mouat street into a courtyard with a towering plane tree.
+Take the lift or the stairs to the first floor where you come across the historic barn doors that mark the entry to your apartment.

-Impressive three metre tall ceilings and sleek lines greet you as you walk into the light filled open plan living area.
+Impressive four metre tall ceilings and sleek lines greet you as you walk into the light filled open plan living area.

-The master bedroom is a calm place: sizeable and spacious, featuring a king bed with quality linens.
+The master bedroom is a calm place.
+Sizeable and spacious, it features a king bed and quality linens.
 Two large windows frame the plane tree view behind the bed.

-The cleverly designed ensuite, like the other utility rooms, is concealed behind floor to ceiling panels.
+The cleverly designed ensuite, is concealed behind floor to ceiling panel sliding doors

-Fully furnished and equipped, this property has luxury features including an intercom system, Foxtel and Netflix, complimentary toiletries and WiFi.
-The apartment is air-conditioned and has a gas fireplace.
+Fully furnished and equipped, this property has luxury features including an intercom system, Netflix, complimentary toiletries and WiFi.
+The apartment is air-conditioned and has a gas fireplace for Winter ambience.

 Enjoy a barbecue under the plane tree on the deck and soak in the history of the building.

-The apartment is located opposite the Notre Dame University entrance on Mouat street, in close walking distance to just about everywhere in Fremantle.
+The Architect’s Warehouse Apartment is located opposite the Notre Dame University entrance on Mouat street in Fremantle.
 The High Street galleries and Cappuccino strip are in the immediate vicinity and there is no real need for a car when you stay at the Architect’s Warehouse Apartment on Mouat.

 Built into the facade of the Strelitz Buildings, the apartment retains some of the endearing features of this historic building.
-Look up in the entry to see a magnificent wooden beam and pulley in times past to transport goods between the levels.
+Look up in the entry to see a magnificent wooden beam and pulley, to transport goods between the levels in times passed.